madpsy/webtermtcp/README.md

 Probably easiest to run this on the same host as BPQ32.
 Ensure you have the FBB port configured.

+You could run it behind an HTTPS proxy with basic auth and make it Internet accessible easily and safely.

 ```
 Usage of tcpproxy:
   -debug